AdobeDocs/campaign-standard.es-ES/help/channels/using/creating-an-email.md

    >
    >Para poder guardar su correo electrónico, primero debe realizar algunas ediciones en el contenido.
 If you click **[!UICONTROL Cancel]** at this point, you will not complete the wizard and your email will not be created.

    Se muestra el tablero de correo electrónico.
-For more on this, see [Approving messages](../../sending/using/preparing-the-send.md).
+It allows you to check your message and [prepare the send](../../sending/using/preparing-the-send.md).

+   **[!UICONTROL Edit properties]** El botón de la esquina superior derecha permite editar las propiedades del correo electrónico.
+Por ejemplo, puede configurar el correo electrónico para que su etiqueta se calcule en el momento de la preparación de la entrega.
+Available parameters are listed in [this section](../../administration/using/configuring-email-channel.md#list-of-email-properties).

    ![](assets/delivery_dashboard_2.png)